NicolaPapini/N-ary-Tree/README.md

 3. Remove the first occurrence of a node based on its content.
 4. Remove a node in a specific position among the children of a parent node.
 5. Check if the tree is empty.
-6. Get the pre-order/post-order/level-order traversal path as a List.
+6. Get the pre-order/post-order/level-order traversal path as a list.
 7. Get the height of the tree.

 ## Example Usage